Godlia/Quizadilla/README.md

 # Quizadilla

-## Use "dotnet run" in project root, then open terminal in ./quizadilla-react and type "npm run dev".
+## Use "dotnet run" in project root, then open terminal in ./quizadilla-react and type "npm install" and then "npm run dev".
 The application should now run on http://localhost:5173/

 ## Dotnet version : 8.0.121